 \subsection{LPTMs as Solution Generators}

-Although the natural language processing architecture of LLMs poses inherent limitations in directly solving network optimization problems (such as imprecision, high uncertainty, and significant computational overhead), several studies have nevertheless achieved meaningful results in direct solution generation by incorporating external feedback and prompt engineering.
+Although the natural language processing architecture of LLMs poses inherent limitations for directly solving network optimization problems (such as imprecision, high uncertainty, and significant computational overhead), several studies have nevertheless achieved meaningful results by directly generating solutions through external feedback and prompt engineering.
 Specifically, \cite{survey7_GenerativeOpimization} provides a forward-looking overview of generative optimization, suggesting that LLMs can offer hybrid improvements in three key areas: mitigating the computational cost of traditional optimization, enhancing initial solution quality through iterative exploration, and unifying inputs across different modalities.
 Furthermore, \cite{LLMasOptimizer2024} proposes optimization by prompting (OPRO), which leverages an external objective evaluator to generate solution-score pairs.
 These historical evaluations are then used as prompts to iteratively guide the generation of new solutions.
 Similarly, \cite{NonConvexLLMOpt2025} extends this approach to non-convex network optimization problems, demonstrating effective application beyond the simpler linear and low-dimensional cases considered in \cite{LLMasOptimizer2024}.

 Overall, while LPTMs have demonstrated some effectiveness in directly generating solutions for network optimization through prompt engineering and iterative refinement, the computational overhead remains prohibitively high.
-Instead, their extensive pre-trained knowledge and strong cross-problem generalization capabilities hold greater promise as a key enabler for pushing the upper performance of GenAI-enabled network optimization.
+Instead, their extensive pre-trained knowledge and strong cross-problem generalization capabilities hold greater promise as key enablers for improving the upper performance of GenAI-enabled network optimization.